MSU-CSE491/cse_491_fall_2023/blogposts/Mihailovic/Milan Mihailovic Blog Post FINAL.md

 index.add(nb, data.get());
 ```

 Next, I created an array called query\_vector which has 300 elements in it. some\_index is a value that the user can modify to their liking – it takes the nth vector in the array of 200 (i.e., the nth sentence), and compares that to all the other ones. query\_vector is made to store all elements from the index we want to search with.
 We define k, which is the number of nearest neighbors we want.
-If we want the 5 most similar sentences, we set k to be 5. distances holds the distance in Euclidean space between the query and the neighbor, and indices simply holds the index of the neighbor.
+If we want the 5 most similar sentences, we set k to be 5.
+The distances vector holds the distance in Euclidean space between the query and the neighbor, and indices simply holds the index of the neighbor.

 ```cpp
 float query_vector[d];